AhmadDiksa/ci4-login-auth/README.md

-# CI4 Login Authentication Project
+# CI4 Login Authentication and Product Management Project

-This project is a web application built with CodeIgniter 4 framework that provides user authentication features including registration, login, logout, and a protected dashboard accessible only to logged-in users.
+This project is a web application built with the CodeIgniter 4 framework that provides user authentication features along with product management capabilities.
+It includes user registration, login, logout, a protected dashboard, and CRUD operations for products.

 ## Features